 The PRIME programme collects information on the effects of the support by CBI and PUM to small and medium enterprises in developing countries.
 An important data collection tool is the yearly online survey to all supported firms and supporting experts.
-This yearly monitoring allows the detection of effects in time on the firm’s knowledge, business practices and economic performance.
+This yearly monitoring allows the detection of contribution to the firm’s knowledge, business practices and performance.

 PRIME Large N survey implemented and analysed.
 The PRIME team implemented the online survey for PUM on July and August 2017 in collaboration with PUM.
 The survey was sent to 3305 firms, and 1554 firms responded to the survey.

 Final case study missions implemented.
 Over the summer the final case study missions were carried out in four countries: Uganda (coffee sector), Bangladesh (IT sector), Myanmar (garment sector) and Peru (high-value agricultural products, semi-finished products).
 Case studies in Indonesia and Bolivia had already been finalized earlier this year.

 Preliminary results discussed with PUM and CBI.
 In the months of October and November 2017, the PRIME team analysed the final datasets from PRIME surveys and PUM and CBI M&E systems.
 A first version of these analyses have been discussed with CBI and PUM.
 See figure 1 below for an example of one of these analyses.